What is Plot … and is it the Same Thing as Story or Narrative?

 As E.M.
 Forster explains in that classic quote above, story tells you what happened, and what happened next.

-Plot, however, involves causality.
+Plot, however, involves a cause-and-effect relationship.

 In your novel or short story, events affect one another.
+Your protagonist’s actions and words have consequences, for good or for bad.

 Sometimes this effect might be immediate (your protagonist stands up to a bad guy and gets beaten up as a result); sometimes the wheels are set in motion a long time before (fifteen years ago, your protagonist had a youthful fling that – much to his surprise – leads to him discovering that he’s now the parent of a teenager).